janberges/elphmod/examples/phrenorm/README.md

 The results obtained in this example are very far from converged!
 In return, the ab initio part takes less than a minute on a laptop with only two cores.

+After the main calculation, two further scripts show how to

+* extract the deformation potential from the output of the EPW code,
+* check if the hopping parameters from Wannier90 decay appropriately.